thefrontside/interactors/website/docs/storybook.md

 };
 ```

-Then you are able to extend previous example by adding `Heading('Welcome Homer!').exists()` assertion
+Now, you'll be able to start asserting with Interactors within Storybook.
+Check out what the example from the previous section looks like after adding a `Heading('Welcome Homer!').exists()` assertion:

 ```js
 import { Button, Heading, TextField } from '@interactors/html';